anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_intro_building_anchor.md

 folder: developer_guide
 ---

-# Building Anchor
+## Maven

 Anchor uses [Apache Maven](https://maven.apache.org/) as a build tool.
 As a prior step, Maven should be installed locally, and its binary directory should be placed in the system PATH variable.

 {% include note.html content="Anchor currently uses **Maven Version 3.3.9**." %}

-## Very quick Maven tutorial

 Tutorials on Maven are widely available.
 Here follows a very brief introduction.

-Maven combines a build-tool (similar to Ant) with repositories for storing versioned binary-artifacts that are created during the building process, together with dependencies.
+Maven combines a build-tool (similar to Ant) with repositories for storing versioned binary-artifacts (e.g. JARs) that are created during the building process, together with dependencies.

+There exists a private local maven repository (`$HOME/.m2/` sub-directory in your home-directory) where artifacts may be stored.
+This is typically combined with public maven repositories that provide third-party dependencies, and in our case, an organisational maven repository, called the *Anchor Maven Repository*.
+User-specific settings for the build can be set in `$HOME/.m2/settings.xml`.

 {% include note.html content="A file `pom.xml` specifies build-related settings." %}

+### Multi-module projects

 Anchor uses a **multi-module** setup, where there is a hierarchy of `pom.xml` files, from the top-level directory to each nested module.
 The module-specific `pom.xml` inherits certain settings from the `pom.xml` in its parent-folders.
 Each module pom.xml outlines an artifiactID and version, that determines how it is stored in the repository server.

 Actually Anchor uses *several* multi-module projects, each in its own repository.
 And the pom.xml in [anchor-pom repository](https://bitbucket.org/anchorimageanalysis/anchor-pom/src/master/) provides a top-level base POM from which all other projects inherit.
 This is a convenient location for global settings for the build process.

-There exists a private local maven repository (`$HOME/.m2/` sub-directory in your home-directory) where artifacts may be stored.
-This is typically combined with public maven repositories that provide third-party dependencies, and in our case, an organisational maven repository, called the *Anchor Maven Repository*.
-User-specific settings for the build can be set in `$HOME/.m2/settings.xml`.

 ## Anchor repository server